27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 And you can contact Gabriel Sanchez, who offers top-notch private services and tours.

-The meeting point is the main zocalo in front of the hotel El Márques del Valle.
+The meeting point is the main zocalo in front of the El Márques del Valle hotel.

-I take these tours all the time and highly recommend them as a starting point.
-Please remember that the word “free” does not mean that you take the tour and leave without paying anything.
+I always take these tours and highly recommend them as a starting point.
+Please remember that “free” does not mean you take the tour and leave without paying anything.

 The guides do this job for a tip, so I recommend you always offer at least 100 pesos per person for a 2-hour tour.

-Here below you can also find more walking tours with different itineraries
+You can also find more walking tours with different itineraries here

 It is called “Tranvía el alebrije.”
 Please be warned that this tour is very slow.
-It is a large tram and it has to be almost full to run.
-It runs every 30 minutes and the cost is about 70 pesos per person.
+It is a large tram that must be almost full to run.
+It runs every 30 minutes, and the cost is about 70 pesos per person.
 The language is Spanish only.

 4. Visit the Zocalo and the Oaxaca Cathedral

-As in any colonial city, Oaxaca’s main square, zocalo, is always the perfect place to start exploring.
+As in any colonial city, Oaxaca’s main square, zocalo, is always the perfect place to start exploring and one of the best places to visit in Oaxaca.

 In every colonial city, including Oaxaca, you will find 3 main elements:

-One of the many reasons I enjoy taking sightseeing tours is that the local guides can provide interesting facts and information that is hard to find elsewhere.
+One reason I enjoy sightseeing tours is that the local guides can provide interesting facts and information that is hard to find elsewhere.

-So when the indigenous people “prayed” outside the churches, in this case, the cathedral, it was a way to continue to worship their gods freely without being punished.
+So when the indigenous people “prayed” outside the churches, in this case, the cathedral, it was a way to continue worshipping their gods freely without punishment.

 I highly recommend visiting the Zocalo area at least 3 times.
 One, bright and early.
 Why?
 For architecture and photography lovers, it’s a great opportunity to take advantage of the sunrise light and avoid the crowds.